-Trading and hedging activities by us, the guarantor and any of our other affiliates, including BofAS, may create conflicts of interest with you and may affect your return on the securities and their market value.
-We, the guarantor or one or more of our other affiliates, including BofAS, may buy or sell the securities held by or included in the underlying indices, or futures or options contracts or exchange traded instruments on the underlying indices or those securities, or other instruments whose value is derived from the underlying indices of those securities.
-While we, the guarantor or one or more of our other affiliates, including BotAS, may from time to time own securities represented by the underlying indices, except to the extent that BAC's common stock may be included in the underlying indices, we, the guarantor and our other affiliates, including BotAS, do not control any company included in the underlying indices, and have not verified any disclosure made by any other company.
-We, the guarantor or one or more of our other affiliates, including BofAS, may execute such purchases or sales for our own or their own accounts, for business reasons, or in connection with hedging our obligations under the securities.
-These transactions may present a conflict of interest between your interest in the securities and the interests we, the guarantor and our other affiliates, including BofAS, may have in our or their proprietary accounts, in facilitating transactions, including block trades, for our or their other customers, and in accounts under our other management.
-These transactions may adversely affect the levels of the underlying indices in a manner that could be adverse to your investment in the securities.
-On or before the pricing date, any purchases or sales by us, the guarantor or our other affiliates, including BofAS or others on our or their behalf (including those for the purpose of hedging some or all of our anticipated exposure in connection with the securities), may have affected the levels of the underlying indices.
-Consequently, the levels of the underlying indices may change subsequent to the pricing date, which may adversely affect the market value of the securities.
+• Trading and hedging activities by us, the guarantor and any of our other affiliates, including BofAS, may create conflicts of interest with you and may affect your return on the securities and their market value.
+We, the guarantor or one or more of our other affiliates, including BofAS, may buy or sell the securities held by or included in the underlying indices, or futures or options contracts or exchange traded instruments on the underlying indices or those securities, or other instruments whose value is derived from the underlying indices, or those securities.
+While we, the guarantor or one or more of our other affiliates, including BofAS, may from time to time own securities represented by the underlying indices, except to the extent that BAC's common stock may be included in the underlying indices, we, the guarantor and our other affiliates, including BofAS, do not control any company included in the underlying indices, and have not verified any disclosure made by any other company.
+We, the guarantor or one or more of our other affiliates, including BofAS, may present a conflict of interest between your interest in the securities and the interests we, the guarantor and our obligations under the securities.
+These transactions may present a conflict of interest between your interest in the securities and the interests we, the guarantor and our or their proprietary accounts, in facilitating transactions, including block trades, for our or their customers, and in accounts under our or their management.
+These transactions may affect the levels of the underlying indices in a manner that could be adverse to your investment in the securities.
+On or before the pricing date, any purchases or sales by us, the guarantor or our or our or ther affiliates, including BofAS or others on our or their behalf (including those for the purpose of hedging some or all of our anticipated exposure in connection with the securities), any have affected the levels of the underlying indices.
+Consequently, the levels of the underly of the securities.